 The global pandemic forced many companies to quickly shift their workforces to remote status as governments across the globe enacted stay-at-home orders.
-Just under half of all employees currently are working from home, with 78% of Australian workers indicating they desire the opportunity to continue with remote work at least some of the time.
+Just under half of all employees currently are working from home.
+Additionally, 78% of Australian workers are indicating a desire to continue with remote work at least some of the time.

 With up to 80% of companies continuing to allow remote working in 2021, spammers and scammers are stepping up their attacks on personal devices and home networks.
 Employers must take action to educate and train their employees on cybersecurity protocols to ensure they are working securely while remote.

 Think your remote workers are protected from cyber attackers and other scammers?
 Perhaps your business is too small to interest cyber thieves?
 Think again.
 Statistics suggest 78% of small-to-medium-sized businesses are targets of hackers and other cybercriminals.
 Businesses who think they can get away with lax security policies because of their size are often making a costly mistake.
 There are consequences of failing to have proper security and training for remote workers who are handling sensitive customer data and other proprietary information, including:

 - Loss of intellectual property and other proprietary information.
 Scammers know exactly which information reaps the most rewards.
 Whilst on the dark web, they work hard to exploit remote workers and under-protected networks.
 When that proprietary information includes sensitive data about your clientele, it can also cause trust issues.
 Businesses can and do lose clients over data breaches and may face lawsuits depending on the severity of the breach and the data leaked.